dahool/regeer/docs/MOVING_INTO_PROD.md

   with your application settings and put it under a directory accesible by apache.
   Have in mind that the path to this script is in the regeer.conf file.

+Make sure the user running the wsgi has permission to read/write in the site_store folder.

 Edit 60-local.pyconf and add:

     DEBUG = False